 Getting Medical Help in Iowa

-Since the symptoms of mesothelioma lie dormant for decades and asbestos-related diseases are still considered rare, it’s extremely important to seek treatment from physicians who have specialized knowledge in these types of diseases.
+Look for treatment options from physicians who have specialized knowledge in these types of diseases.
 The National Institutes of Health (NIH) focuses on helping cancer patients find the best treatments available.
 It also conducts in-depth mesothelioma research.

 Iowa’s Holden Comprehensive Care Center is a NIH- designated care center.
-Located in Iowa City at the University of Iowa’s Hospitals and Clinics center, Holden offers an array of mesothelioma treatments and services for patients, including chemotherapy, radiation, surgery, and more.
+Located in Iowa City at the University of Iowa’s Hospitals and Clinics center, Holden offers mesothelioma treatments and services for patients, including chemotherapy, radiation, surgery, and more.

 Iowa Statute of Limitations on Mesothelioma and Asbestos Lawsuits